Liege Waffles Suzette

 Shaping

-• Transfer waffle dough onto your work surface.
+• Transfer the waffle dough onto your work surface.
 No extra flour is needed.
-Deflate, and cover the whole surface with pearl sugar, caramelized pearls and diced poached oranges.
-Fold into a tight log making sure the suzette mixture is well distributed.
-Cut log into 8 equal portions (4.6 ounces/130g).
-Arrange waffles on countertop, cover and let rest for 30 minutes, and cook.
-If you are planing to cook them the following day, freeze portioned waffles immediately for 2 hours, or for up to a month.
-Then, let waffles to thaw in the refrigerator overnight.
-Leave them out for 30 minutes before cooking.
+Deflate the dough, then cover the entire surface with pearl sugar, caramelized pearls, and diced poached oranges.
+Fold it into a tight log, making sure the Suzette mixture is evenly distributed.
+Cut the log into 8 equal portions (4.6 ounces / 130g each).
+Arrange the waffles on the countertop, cover them, and let them rest for 30 minutes before cooking.

 Waffles Dough With Pearl Sugar